-- 1. Normalize data.
-For each process, scale each flow to a product or input of the process. - Calculate the flows that link the processes together.
-These flows should be based on the "reference flow(s)" that are determined to fulfill the functional unit. - Calculate the flows that pass the system boundary.
+- 1. Have a good flowsheet and collect data. - 2.
+Normalize data for each process, scale each flow to a product or input of the process. - 3.
+Calculate the flows that link the processes together, link flows.
 These flows should be based on the "reference flow(s)" that are determined to fulfill the functional unit. - 4.
-Sum up the resource use and emissions to the environment for the whole system - 5.
+Calculate the flows that pass the system boundary.
+These flows should be based on the "reference flow(s)" that are determined to fulfill the functional unit.
+Make sure to identify the elementary flows - Elementary flows are flows from/to the environment not previously/further modified by man. - 5.
+Sum up the elementary flows (raw resource use and emissions to the environment) for the whole system - 6.
 Document the calculations.